Southern California

 Los Angeles Union Station will undergo a colossal redevelopment, making it the axis of an upgraded trunk line for high-speed and electrified Metrolink trains running through the city.

-Environmental and initial design work for getting through the mountains to Las Vegas and the Central Valley will be complete by 2022.
+Environmental and initial design work for getting through the mountains to Las Vegas and the Central Valley will be completed soon.

 The Link Union Station Project (Link US) is a $1 billion expansion of the facility funded in part by California High-Speed Rail.
 Link US will give the station "through" tracks by extending the station to the south over U.S. Highway 101, allowing trains to pass through the station in both directions.
 The initiative will result in massive capacity improvements, allowing for frequent high-speed and regional train departures seamlessly integrated with local transit.